 There are additional characters and mini-sub-plots going on in City Hunter but I won't reveal them all: you simply have to watch this stunning show and feast your eyes on Lee Min Ho's powerful performance as Yoon-sung.
 What will happen when his adoptive father finally has had it with Yoon-sung's interference in his plans to execute the Council of Five?
 Can two men who, when all is said and done, continue to have a deep unspoken love for one another, possibly kill each other at the same time?
 I will reveal that it is not a pretty sight, in fact it's one of the most compelling and mesmerizing scenes in K-drama history.

 I believe Yoon-sung went about seeking revenge in the right way, and Jin-pyo in the wrong way: if he had murdered someone else's husband and father, no matter how corrupt, would that make him superior to the Council of Five, who had ordered the executions of the husbands and fathers who were the soldiers dying in those cold ocean waters in 1983?

 I liked the ending of City Hunter a lot, though I did feel frustrated that there was one member of the Council of Five who didn't quite get the comeuppance he deserved, but you will have to figure out what I mean by watching this superb Korean drama.
-You can watch City Hunter on GOODDRAMA, or buy the DVD box set off Amazon (the ideal way to see it, just make sure to get the YA Entertainment box set and not a bad bootleg rip off with poor visual, audio, subtitle quality).
+You can buy the DVD box set off Amazon (the ideal way to see it, just make sure to get the YA Entertainment box set and not a bad bootleg rip off with poor visual, audio, subtitle quality).
 A show like this deserves the best presentation available.
 Enjoy!